 The Brandywine Lighthouse screwpile experiment had proved successful, but by the twentieth century, living conditions at the station were considered somewhat cramped compared to other offshore lights then being built.
-The sum of $75,000 was provided in 1911 for “rebuilding and improving the light at Brandywine Shoal on the present or adjacent site.”
+The sum of $75,000 was provided in 1911 for “rebuilding and improving the present light and fog signal at Brandywine Shoal on the present or adjacent site.”
 The decision was made to build a reinforced concrete lighthouse just fifty feet from the current light, and the Annual Report of the Commissioner of Lighthouses of 1915 provided a detailed description of the newly completed lighthouse.

 The third-order Fresnel lens was transferred from the old to the new lighthouse where it was first lit on the evening of October 20, 1914.
 The two towers stood side-by-side for a while until the superstructure of the screwpile light was torn down.
 The platform surrounding the old light, however, was retained, and several structures, used by the Navy in the 1940s and 50s, were built thereon.
-To form a protective harbor near the light, a protective wall of riprap, forming almost a complete circle, was placed around the lighthouse.
+To form a protective harbor near the light, a protective wall of riprap, forming almost a complete circle, was placed around the lighthouse in 1923.

 In June 2011, Brandywine Shoal Lighthouse was declared excess to the needs of the United States Coast Guard and offered to eligible organizations under the provisions of the National Historic Lighthouse Preservation Act of 2000.
 Qualified entities were given sixty days to submit a letter of interest and were required to obtain a Tidelands Lease for the State of New Jersey to occupy the submerged lands.
 On July 16, 2012, the Lower Township Council, at the behest of the Cape May Maritime Museum and Educational Center, agreed to apply for ownership of the lighthouse, but in February 2013, the National Park Service announced that the lighthouse would be transferred to Brandywine Shoal Lighthouse Inc., a non-profit organization headed by Capt.
 Jeff Stewart Sr. and Jr., owners of the Cape May Whale Watcher.
 Stewarts’ company has been running lighthouse boat trips in Delaware Bay since 1993 and hopes to have the lighthouse open to visitors in five years.